Artline Engineering: 1998—2008

 In 2002 ArtLine focused on chassis design named ArtTech.
 After a years of stagnancy, Russian Formula 3 fell to crisis.
 One of the biggest teams, Club Racing, left the series, and a number of cars on the grid reduced to 6.
 The team participated in 4 of 6 championship races getting 3 victories.

 Since 2003 ArtLine moved to fast-growing national Formula 1600 class.
 Dallara chassis adjusted to fit to the Russian-made VAZ engine boosted to 167 hp, and in the second half of the season ArtLine went top of the championship standings.
 Alexander Tyuryumin and Nikolai Bolshikh-jr drove their Dallaras to remarkable 4 wins, 4 poles and 5 fastest laps, rewriting track records of all the Russian circuits.
 For the first time in history of Russian closed circuit racing, one team made 3 doubles (first and second places).
-Tyuryumin won the drivers’ championship with ArtLine winning the team's title.
-In the Cup of Russia the team got the maximum possible result, 74 points.
+Tyuryumin won the drivers' championship with ArtLine winning the team's title.